Sir Love Jones-Parry, 1st Baronet

 Love Jones-Parry inherited Madryn Castle and its estate from his father, Gen. Sir Love Jones-Parry.
 He owned about 7,222 acres of land in Wales.
 He was educated at Rugby School and Christ Church, Oxford, later becoming a high sheriff in 1854.
 He was a prominent figure in eisteddfodic circles, where he had the bardic name "Elphin".
 His uncle was Col. William Parry Yale, born Jones-Parry, heir of Plas-yn-Yale, and his cousin was Dept. Lt.
 William Corbet Yale.

 Jones-Parry rose to prominence in politics when he won the Caernarvonshire seat in the 1868 election, defeating the Tory candidate, George Douglas-Pennant (later Lord Penrhyn).
 The five year old David Lloyd George carried the Liberal banner at the head of the victory parade in Llanystumdwy.

 He lost this seat at the next election, but won the Caernarvon Boroughs seat at a by-election in 1882 and held it until 1886.
-He was made a baronet by Gladstone for his services to the Liberal Party.
+He was made a baronet by Gladstone for his services to the Liberal Party, on 30 August 1886.